inoahdev/tbd/README.md

         --allow-private-objc-ivars,     Allow all non-external objc-ivars

 Field options: (Both path and global options)
-        --add-archs,     Provide architecture(s) to add onto architectures found for .tbd files --remove-archs,  Provide architecture(s) to remove from architectures found for .tbd files --replace-archs, Provide architecture(s) to replace architectures found for .tbd files --add-flags,     Provide flag(s) to add onto flags found for .tbd files --remove-flags,  Provide flag(s) to remove from flags found for .tbd files --replace-flags, Provide flag(s) to replace flags found for .tbd files
+        --add-archs,               Provide architecture(s) to add onto architectures found for .tbd files A list of architectures can be found by using option --list-architectures --remove-archs,            Provide architecture(s) to remove from architectures found for .tbd files A list of architectures can be found by using option --list-architectures --replace-archs,           Provide architecture(s) to replace architectures found for .tbd files A list of architectures can be found by using option --list-architectures --add-flags,               Provide flag(s) to add onto flags found for .tbd files A list of flags can be found by using option --list-tbd-flags --remove-flags,            Provide flag(s) to remove from flags found for .tbd files A list of flags can be found by using option --list-tbd-flags --replace-flags,           Provide flag(s) to replace flags found for .tbd files A list of flags can be found by using option --list-tbd-flags --replace-objc-constraint, Provide an objc-constraint to replace the one found for .tbd files --replace-platform,        Provide a platform to replace the one found for .tbd files --replace-swift-version,   Provide a swift-version to replace the one found for .tbd files

 Ignore field warning options: (Both path and global options)
         --ignore-missing-exports,  Ignore error for when no symbols or reexpors to write out